joargr/fmu-settings-gui/frontend/README.md

 command updated to refer to the new version.
 Note that linting rules might change between versions, so care should be taken when upgrading the program.

+Furthermore, the `package.json` contains the script `lint`, which calls `biome` from the `tools` subdirectory.
+This script is for checking the code when developing, where `biome` has been installed manually.
+There is also the script `ci-lint`, but this script calls `biome` from the base directory (ie. not from a subdirectory).
+This script is meant to be called from the CI actions, which is executed in a GitHub runner environment and where installation has been done through a workflow action.

 ### Visual Studio Code